September 9-11, 2022

 ||Uniform inspection and awards ceremony

-Adult Leadership: Each unit must have at least one adult leader for each 10 youth with 2 adults minimum.
+Adult Leadership: Each unit must have at least one adult leader for each 10 youth with two adults minimum.
 Units with female members present must provide appropriate female adult leadership.
 Arrangements with companion ships may be made to share gender responsibility so long as the ships are immediately adjacent in camping location and the responsible adult understands and conscientiously accepts the increased responsibility.
 All adults are expected to cooperate and participate when called upon by the rendezvous staff.
 Adult participation includes judging of events, campsite monitoring, kitchen staff, score sheet control, timekeeper, service watch, or other duties assigned by the event chair.

 Courtesy: Leaders should impress upon their members the necessity of exemplary conduct at all times.
 Inappropriate behavior will not be tolerated!